api3dao/slack-bots/technical-weekly-rotations/README.md

 ### Running and Testing

-- Test the script manually and verify that the correct signers are posted to the Slack channel.
+- Test the script manually and verify that the correct signers Slack @handles are posted to the Slack channel.
 - Adjust and troubleshoot as necessary based on your team's workflow.

 ## Conclusion